JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-3.md

 ```

 > While Navigation 3 is released as two artifacts, `navigation3:navigation3-ui` and `navigation3:navigation3-common`,
-> only `navigation-ui` needs a separate Compose Multiplatform implementation.
+> only `navigation3-ui` has a separate Compose Multiplatform implementation.
 > A dependency on `navigation3-common` is added transitively.
 >
 {style="note"}